856tangbin/PCMR/README.md

 # 2. Heterogeneity test in detecting correlated horizontal pleiotropy.
 result_random = PCMR_cEst(result_random,ref_beta_outcome = X_clump1$beta_hat_2,ref_se_outcome = X_clump1$seb2,cores=10) # Estimate the factor c.
 result_random = PCMR_testCausal_bootstrap(result_random,cores=10) # Bootstrapping to estimate D_HVP.
-result_random = PCMR_testCorPlei(result_random) # Calculate Pvalue of heterogeneity according to c and D_HVP.
+result_random = PCMR_testCorPlei(result_random) # Calculate Pvalue of heterogeneity test according to c and D_HVP.

 # 3. Causality evaluation in the presence of correlated horizontal pleiotropy.
 # Recommended to be applied in the presence of correlated horizontal pleiotropy, e.g. P_{plei-test} <= 0.20.
 result_random = PCMR_testCausal(result_random)
 ```

 *Note: The bootstrapping calculations are time-consuming this example.
-This example took about 30 minutes.
+This example took about 30+ minutes.
 You can also directly load the results of the completed calculations,* `data(scz_mdd_results,package="PCMR")`.